Coventry Blaze: Head coaches

-The Coventry Blaze head coach is currently Danny Stewart.
+The Coventry Blaze head coach is currently Kevin Moore.

 Former Coaches for the Blaze include Paul Thompson, who also coached the Great Britain men's national ice hockey team while Coach of the Blaze.
 Thompson stood down as coach in 2013 and former player Mathias Soderstrom took over but was replaced in 2014 by Sheffield Steelers Assistant Coach Marc Le Febvre.
 Le Febvre was then replaced by first Steven Goertzen in a short term role in November 2014, and then a month later replaced by Chuck Weber who agreed to coach until the end of the season.

-After an initial tough start Weber against all odds took Blaze to the play off final beating favorites Sheffield Steelers 4–2.
+After an initial tough start, Weber against all odds took Blaze to the play-off final beating favourites Sheffield Steelers 4–2.
 Weber subsequently signed for a further season and again reached the final of the playoffs however this time Blaze lost 2–0 to Nottingham Panthers.

 Weber's departure was announced soon after, and was swiftly replaced by ex-player Danny Stewart who returned to the club from the Fife Flyers ahead of the 2016–17 season.
+Stewart moved on to the Nottingham Panthers in 2024.

+In May 2024, Coventry appointed the Nottingham Panthers assistant Kevin Moore as their new head coach.